About us

 students in total volunteered

 Over the years, MSEP has worked with ten migrant schools (now officially called learning centres).
-At present the project has partnerships with six: Hsa Thoo Ley, BHSOH, Hsa Mu Htaw, Hle Bee, Parami and Pyo Khin Learning Centres.
+At present the project has partnerships with five: Hsa Thoo Ley, BHSOH, Hsa Mu Htaw, Parami and Pyo Khin Learning Centres.
+In 2024 it added the community based organization Youth Connect to this list.

-As of fall 2022, the Committee has sent 17 teams of volunteers (including a total of 66 students) to Mae Sot.
-All volunteers are committed to spending six months, from June to December, in Thailand living together and assisting in the schools.
+As of fall 2024, the committee has sent 19 teams of volunteers (including a total of 70 students) to Mae Sot.
+All volunteers are committed to spending three to six months in Thailand living together and assisting in the schools.
 They receive on-going guidance and support from the Project Committee.

 Volunteers have provided teaching materials and English activity leadership, assisted older students in preparation for the GED examination, animated sports and music activities, participated in school celebrations, assisted in production of video projects and even planted gardens.
 Through the volunteers, the project has donated money to schools for a variety of needs (e.g., materials, infrastructure, lunches, funding for school outings, teachers’ work permits).
 On occasion, the Project Committee has collaborated with other organizations working to help migrant schools.
 Although it received funding assistance from the Pathy Family Foundation for nine years and from several other foundations from time to time, our project has remained small and community-based over the fifteen years of its existence, drawing on mostly on local donors for support.
 Our close ties to our community have enabled us to provide extra assistance to schools at times.
 They have also provided an avenue for outreach and education.